Ismail Kadare: Political asylum in France (1990–2024)

 His 1992 novel The Pyramid is a political allegory set in Egypt in the 26th century BC, focusing on intrigues behind the construction of the Great Pyramid of Cheops.
 In it, Kadare mocked any dictator's love for hierarchy and useless monuments.
 In some of Kadare's novels, comprising the so-called "Ottoman Cycle", the Ottoman Empire is used as the archetype of a totalitarian state.
 In 1993, the novel was awarded the Prix Méditerranée Étranger in France.

 In 1994 he began to work on the first bilingual volume of his work with the French publishing house Fayard.
-The same year he wrote on command, in Paris, for the French editor Flammarion, the essay "La légende des légendes" (The legend of legends) that was immediately translated to French and published in 1995.
+The same year, at the request of the French publisher Flammarion, he wrote the essay "La légende des légendes" ("The legend of legends"), which was immediately translated to French and published in 1995.

-Kadare's 1996 novel Spiritus marks a narrative and compositional turning point in his literary career.
+Kadare's 1996 novel Spiritus marked a narrative and compositional turning point in his literary career.
 In it, two ghosts return to a post-Communist world.
-The influence of this novel is felt in all of Kadare's subsequent novels.
+Its influence is felt in all of his subsequent novels.
 It deals with a group of foreigners who are touring Eastern Europe after the fall of Communism and hear exciting rumours during their stay in Albania about the capture of the spirit from the dead.
 As it turns out, the spirit is in fact a listening device known to the notorious secret service as a "hornet".

-His 2008 novel The Fall of the Stone City was awarded the Rexhai Surroi Prize in Kosovo, and was shortlisted for the Independent Foreign Fiction Prize in 2013.
+Kadare's 2008 novel The Fall of the Stone City was awarded the Rexhai Surroi Prize in Kosovo, and was shortlisted for the Independent Foreign Fiction Prize in 2013.
 His semi-autobiographical novel The Doll was published in 2020.
-It focuses on Kadare's complex bonds with his mother and his country.
+It focuses on his complex bonds with his mother and his country.

-Since the 1990s, Kadare has been asked multiple times by both major political parties in Albania to run for President of Albania, but has declined.
+Beginning in the 1990s, Kadare was asked multiple times by both the country's major political parties to run for president of Albania, but he always declined.

+Later life and death

+Kadare married Albanian author Helena Gushi and had two daughters.
+Besiana Kadare is the Albanian ambassador to the United Nations, its ambassador to Cuba and a vice president of the United Nations General Assembly for its 75th session.

+Kadare returned to Albania in his later years.
+After suffering from ill health for several years, he died from a heart attack at a Tirana hospital, on 1 July 2024, at the age of 88.
+He was granted a state funeral on 3 July at the National Theatre of Opera and Ballet in Tirana, but was buried in a private ceremony shortly afterwards.
+Two days of mourning were declared in Albania, while one day of mourning was declared in neighboring Kosovo.